SteveKCheng/Mallard/README.md

     - Conversion for primitive types does not require reflection; all code is statically visible to the compiler
   - Only tested on Windows so far
     - Although the .NET library makes no Windows-specific assumptions and should be portable to all the desktop platforms supported by .NET

+## Design philosophy

+As you might have guessed, Mallard's author is opinionated on the design.
+The priorities, in order, are:

+  1. Always ensure memory and thread safety in the public API.
+  2. Highly efficient implementation, and an API that does not impair that efficiency.
+     Avoid unnecessary use of GC objects and virtual method calls.
+  3. API shape leans towards being “functional”, and not “enterprisey” object orientation.
+  4. Good coverage in documentation and testing.

+In detail:

+  - [1] is not compromisable.
+(In contrast, DuckDB.NET states, in several places in its documentation, that misuse of its API can cause memory corruption.
+That is not acceptable for Mallard, which aims to be a well-behaved member of the .NET ecosystem.)
+  - Mallard uses the latest .NET and C# features to achieve the best efficiency [2] under the constraint of [1].
+The notable of those features are:
+      - ``ref struct``
+      - function pointers (internally, not exposed in the public API
+      - specialization of generics (taking advantage of the fact that generics on value types are always monomorphized)
+  - Mallard is not AOT-compatible currently but there are plans to make it so.
+  - Mallard does not bother to be compatible with legacy .NET platforms such as .NET Framework 4.x.
+If you want efficiency, you probably would have upgraded already.
+  - On [3], Mallard prioritizes its own high-performance APIs, but will also implement the standard ADO.NET API in the most efficient yet safe way possible.
+  - For both reasons of thread safety, and simplicity of its own implementation, Mallard's APIs make certain attributes of objects/values be immutable once constructed.
+Mallard's author in particular does not hold in high regard ADO.NET's tendency (and more generally, of the “enterprise” code style popular in the early 2000s) to wrap everything in layers of objects with read/write properties.
+  - The “test bed” for Mallard's API will be “data science” applications, where column-oriented processing of data is a normal state of affairs, which of course plays to DuckDB's strengths.
+(Traditional database APIs like ADO.NET are usually row-oriented.)
+  - On [4], the author even takes the time to document internal aspects of the implementation.
+This may help you evaluate the quality of the construction of this library.
+  - The testing of this library is unfortunately, at the moment, fairly weak but this should hopefully improve in the future.

 ## About the name